KraftyFX/aex/README.md

 ## `aex.create(aeParentThing, aexChildBlob)`

-`create` takes an element of the AE DOM and adds a child to it described by an aex JSON object.
+`create` takes an element of the AE DOM and adds a child to it described by an appropriate AEX JSON object.

 ### Sample Usage